 Meet the opposition | Queens Park Rangers

-As Swansea City get set to host Queens Park Rangers at the Swansea.com Stadium, we take a closer look at the history, form and key men for the Rs.
+As Swansea City prepare to face QPR in the FA Cup on Sunday, we take a closer look at the Rs.

 What’s their story?